Cash or Card? Your 2025 Guide to Managing Money in Southeast Asia

 You’ll want both!
 For daily expenses like food, transport, or souvenirs, cash works best.
 For bigger purchases, like hotel stays or tours, a credit card is perfect.
 Mixing both gives you flexibility without overloading on cash.

-Smart Tips for Using Credit Cards in Southeast Asia
+Tips for Using Credit Cards in Southeast Asia

 Using a credit card in Southeast Asia can make life a whole lot easier—whether you’re booking a hotel, buying souvenirs, or paying for that amazing street food.
 But it’s not always smooth sailing, and there are a few things you need to keep in mind.